 Million Dollar Advocates Forum, Member (Top Trial Lawyers in America)

-Litigation Council of America, Fellow (Trial Lawyer Honor Society Composed of Less than One-Half Percent of American Lawyers)
+Litigation Counsel of America, Fellow (Trial Lawyer Honor Society Composed of Less than One-Half Percent of American Lawyers)

 U.S. District Court, Western District of Louisiana, 1987

 U.S. District Court, Eastern District of Louisiana, 1998